-At the high stellar mass end ($\gtrsim 10^{11} \msun$), we find that the sizes of the early-type galaxies tend to be slightly larger than the S03 relation. \cite{guo2009} also found a similar trend for early-type central galaxies (dashed-dotted lines in Figure \ref{fig4}).
+At the high stellar mass end ($\gtrsim 10^{11} \msun$), we find that the sizes of the early-type galaxies tend to be slightly larger than predicted by the S03 relation. \cite{guo2009} also found a similar trend for early-type central galaxies (dashed-dotted lines in Figure \ref{fig4}).
 We note that the early-types in our sample are morphologically selected and differ from the early-types in S03 (defined as $n>2.5$).
-In addition, as mentioned earlier, sizes of high \ser index galaxies maybe underestimated in NYU-VAGC.
-The number of our early-type galaxies in this stellar mass bin is low and provides only weak constraints.
-However, \cite{bernardi2012} also show similar behaviour at this high-mass end.
-They note that the increase in the steepness of the mass-size relation for high-mass early-types could be due to BCGs \citep[see also][]{bernardi2009, bernardi2007b}.
+In addition, as discussed earlier, the sizes of high \ser index galaxies maybe underestimated in the NYU-VAGC.
+The number of early-type galaxies in this stellar mass bin is low and provides only weak constraints.
+However, \cite{bernardi2012} also show similar behavior at this high-mass end.
+They note that the increase in the steepness of the mass-size relation for high-mass early-types could be due to brightest cluster galaxies \citep[see also][]{bernardi2009, bernardi2007b}.
 They also pointed out that the steepness of the relation for early-types changes at these high stellar masses.

-However, it is still not clear how the massive early-type galaxies are connected to low mass ones (i.e.,$\lesssim10^{10}\msun$) and how the curvature of the mass-size relation arises for these galaxies. \cite{graham2008} argued that the curved size-luminosity relation for elliptical galaxies is expected from the assumption of varying profile shapes of these galaxies with luminosity and they are not distinct types.
-However, \cite{janz2008} find evidence for the different behaviour of faint and bright early-types \citep[see also][]{toloba2012}. \cite{bernardi2012} also pointed out that the curvature of the early-type scaling relations might arise from the presence of other components (e.g., a disk) with the bulges of these galaxies.
-On the other hand, the characteristic stellar masses mentioned above are predicted by semi-analytical simulations for spheroids in \cite{shankar2013}.
+However, it is still not clear how the massive early-type galaxies are connected with low-mass galaxies (i.e.,$\lesssim10^{10}\msun$) and how the curvature of the mass-size relation arises for these galaxies. \cite{graham2008} argued that the curved size-luminosity relation for elliptical galaxies is expected from the assumption of varying profile shapes of these galaxies with luminosity and the fact that they are not distinct types.
+However, \cite{janz2008} find evidence for the different behavior of faint and bright early-types \citep[see also][]{toloba2012}. \cite{bernardi2012} also pointed out that the curvature of the early-type scaling relations might arise from the presence of other components (e.g., a disk) with the bulges of these galaxies.
+On the other hand, the characteristic stellar masses discussed above are predicted by semi-analytical simulations for spheroids in \cite{shankar2013}.
 They show that the physical processes behind the evolution of spheroid sizes are different below and above these masses, which might naturally explain the differing relations.